 When dogs aren't busy being man's best friend, they're out in the backyard digging up your prized flower bed with a shifty expression on their face.
 Luckily for you, this is a common problem, so there are plenty of tips and tricks littered across the internet to help you out.
 In fact, we've rounded up 10 easy, simple fixes to keep your pooch out of your garden.

-From other gardeners who have been there and done that, these handy tricks have been proven to keep curious pups away from flowerbeds:
+From other gardeners and pet owners who have been there and done that, these handy tricks have been proven to keep curious pups away from flower beds.

 Snowdog Guru provides helpful advice for larger breeds, like huskies, that are especially prone to digging: troubleshoot.
 Your dog could be digging for any number of reasons — to beat the heat, to find pests or due to boredom.
-Observe your dog to find out the underlying cause of nonstop digging, and maybe you won't need steps 2-10.
+Observe your dog to find out the underlying cause of nonstop digging, and maybe you won't need steps 2 through 10.

-This tip seems a touch drastic, but it's endorsed by the Louisiana SPCA: "Blow up some balloons and bury them in the area your dog likes to dig.
+This tip seems a touch drastic, but it was once endorsed by the Louisiana SPCA: "Blow up some balloons and bury them in the area your dog likes to dig.
 When he strikes a balloon, the noise of it popping startles your dog.
-In some cases the negative association this produces is enough to stop your dog from digging in the future."
+In some cases, the negative association this produces is enough to stop your dog from digging in the future."